Pinghie/statistics_for_data_science_2024_project/README.txt

-The project consists of four files.
+The project consists of four files, replicating the experiments discussed in Breiman 2001.

 **rf_errors_launcher.R** works in tandem with **rf_errors.R**.
 They are the implementation of Chapters 4 and 5 of the original paper.
 The former script selects and prepares the datasets, and calls the error functions defined in the latter, which contains exclusively the definitions of the four required functions.